JordanBoswell/jalloc/readme.txt

 jalloc is a heap memory allocator written in x86-64 assembly language.
 It is intended to be used by little endian machines running linux, and assembled and linked using gcc.
-It provides the functionality of malloc and free, but has different interface.
+It provides the functionality of malloc and free, but has a different interface.
 Regardless of allocation and deallocation patterns, the speed of each allocation and deallocation is at most O(log n), which is comparible to most popular allocators.
 Memory usage is reasonable, as the design uses techniques to reduce internal and external memory fragmentation.